 Course Code: pb3

-In this lesson, we'll explore some common Publisher templates that are often used at home: greeting card, postcards, letterhead, and certificates.
-Then, you'll learn how to create a good brochure: from planning the content, to designing the cover, logo, and graphics, to placing and arranging your text.
+Publisher makes it easier (and cheaper!) than ever before for anyone to design professional-looking brochures in—literally—a matter of hours.
+In this lesson, you'll learn how to create a good brochure: from planning the content, to designing the cover, logo, and graphics, to placing and arranging your text.

 Curt Simmons, B.A., M.Ed, is a best-selling author, trainer, and multi-media expert.
 He holds degrees in English and communication studies and has more than 10 years of experience teaching English and writing in the classroom.
 Additionally, Simmons has authored numerous books on a wide variety of technology topics and has been a technical editor for numerous other titles.